 device with a network namespace — a logical copy of the entire network

-all the processes share the same default network namespace from the init
+Initially, all the processes share the same default network namespace from

-process, called the root namespace.
-By default a process inherits its
+the init process, called the root namespace.
+By default, a process

-network namespace from its parent and so, if you don’t make any changes,
+inherits its network namespace from its parent and so, if you don’t make

-all network traffic flows through the Ethernet device specified for the
+any changes, all network traffic flows through the Ethernet device

 veth — Virtual Ethernet Device Pairs

-Computer systems typically consist of a (or set of) networking devices — eth0, eth1, etc — that are associated with a physical network adapter that is is responsible for placing packets onto the physical wire.
+Computer systems typically consist of one or more networking devices — eth0, eth1, etc — that are associated with a physical network adapter which is responsible for placing packets onto the physical wire.
 Veth devices are virtual network devices that are always created in interconnected pairs.
 They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices.
 You can think of a veth device as a virtual patch cable between devices — what goes in one end will come out the other.

 bridge — Network Bridge

 A network bridge is a device that creates a single aggregate network from multiple communication networks or network segments.
 Bridging connects two separate networks as if they were a single network.
-Bridging uses a database to record the location
+Bridging uses an internal data structure to record the location that each packet is sent to as a performance optimization.

 CIDR — Classless Inter-Domain Routing

-CIDR is a method for allocating IP addresses and for performing IP routing.
-With CIDR, IP addresses consist of two groups: the network prefix — which identifies the whole network or subnet — and the host identifier — which specifies a particular interface of a host on that network or subnet.
+CIDR is a method for allocating IP addresses and performing IP routing.
+With CIDR, IP addresses consist of two groups: the network prefix (which identifies the whole network or subnet), and the host identifier (which specifies a particular interface of a host on that network or subnet).
 CIDR represents IP addresses using CIDR notation, in which an address or routing prefix is written with a suffix indicating the number of bits of the prefix, such as 192.0.2.0/24 for IPv4.
 An IP address is part of a CIDR block, and is said to belong to the CIDR block if the initial n bits of the address and the CIDR prefix are the same.

 CNI — Container Network Interface